uutzinger/PythonPromptEngineering/Readme.md

 ### Load and Analyze Data Files

 We are going to use the Pima Indians Diabetes Database to analyze health data.
-Download the dataset from [Kaggle](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database) Its a comma separated vlues text file (CSV).
-But using pandas you can obtain it directly from internet.
+Download the dataset from [Kaggle](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database) Its a comma separated values text file (CSV).
+Using pandas you can obtain it directly from internet.

 2) Ask your AI agent to obtain the dataset from Github and plot histogram.
 You can see that some histograms have quite a few values at 0.
 These are missing data points and should be excluded from the plots.
+You can not have BMI of 0.
 In my first attempt ChatGPT replaced them with Median and I told it not to do that and just replace the Zeroes with NaNs (Not a Number) and repeat the plots.

 <a href="./DataSummary.png" target="_blank"> <img src="./DataSummary.png" width="600"> </a>

+Not cleaned up.

 <a href="./Cleanup.png" target="_blank"> <img src="./Cleanup.png" width="600"> </a>

+Cleaned up.

 3) Now we would like to see if there are difference between outcomes (having diabetes versus not having diabetes).
 You can ask to make a bar graph with the mean values for the two outcome groups.
 You can see that some values seem to be larger in the outcome group.
 In other classes you will learn how to enhance such plot with error bars or whiskers to better illustrate if the separation is significant.

 <a href="./MeanComparison.png" target="_blank"> <img src="./MeanComparison.png" width="600"> </a>

 4) And finally we would like to compute the correlations.
 My AI agent asked me to install seaborn for that.
 And it created a heatmap showing correlations.
 Strong correlation is between 0.7 and 0.9, moderate 0.4 and 0.7 and weak between 0.2 and 0.4.
-There are other courses where calculation of correlation coefficient is explained.
+There are other BME courses where calculation of correlation coefficient is explained.

 <a href="./Correlation.png" target="_blank"> <img src="./Correlation.png" width="600"> </a>